hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/rpc-pubsub.md

 :::info

-Unlike other [Hyperledger Besu API methods](../../reference/api/index.md), you cannot call the RPC Pub/Sub methods over HTTP.
+Unlike other [Besu API methods](../../reference/api/index.md), you cannot call the RPC Pub/Sub methods over HTTP.
 Use the [`--rpc-ws-enabled`](../../reference/cli/options.md#rpc-ws-enabled) option to enable the WebSockets JSON-RPC service.

 :::